 What is the Descending Triangle Candlestick Pattern?

-A descending triangle is a bearish chart formation that occurs during a downtrend and indicates that the existing trend is likely to continue.
+A descending triangle is a bearish chart formation.
+The pattern forms during a downtrend and indicates that the existing trend is likely to continue.

-Much like its opposite version, the ascending triangle pattern (that is a bullish continuation pattern), the descending pattern is known as a continuation bearish pattern and helps traders find entry and exit points during a downward trend.
+Much like its opposite version, the ascending triangle pattern (which is a bullish continuation pattern), the descending triangle pattern works as a continuation bearish pattern and helps traders find entry and exit points during a downward trend.

 The pattern has the following characteristics – a horizontal lower trend line that acts as a support level and a descending trend line with lower highs that acts as an upper trend line resistance.
 And much like nearly all candlestick patterns, traders usually enter a position when the price breaks below the support line, which signals that the trend may continue.

-How to Identify and Use the Descending Triangle Candlestick Pattern in Forex Trading?
+How do You Identify and Use the Descending Triangle Candlestick Pattern?

-Generally, it’s fairly easy to recognize the descending triangle chart pattern.
-First, the pattern usually happens at the end of a bearish rally when the price consolidates before making another move.
+Generally, it’s fairly easy to recognize.
+First, the descending triangle appears at the end of a bearish rally when the price consolidates before making another move.

 Secondly, you need to find a trend line with lower highs and a lower trend line support level – those creating a shape of a triangle.
 To do so, many traders use the descending channel pattern to get a better indication of the market’s trend.
 Finally, once you have identified the pattern, you’ll be waiting for the breakout to occur, which signals the trend is strengthening.